 Below is a list of considerations when it comes to selecting a drinking water treatment system:

-- Amount of purified water you desire for use per day (A typical family of four may consume about 4 to 8 gallons of water a day) * Types of contaminants find in your water.
+- Amount of purified water you desire for use per day (A typical family of four may consume about 4 to 8 gallons of water a day) * Types of contaminants found in your water.
 Be sure to distinguish between contaminants that are actually found in your water and those that occasionally show up.
 You will need to request your water supplier for a report.
 An alternative would be to have your water tested. * Contaminants you want to remove from your water.
 Now, you might say that you want to remove all.
 However, that is impossible since there is no such thing as 100% water.
 At best, choose to remove those contaminants that are harmful to your health, as opposed to those that naturally occur in water and do not cause any adverse effects on a person’s health. * Cost.
 Consider both the initial cost and the ongoing costs. * Value.
 Look for products that are certified to perform as advertised.

-Drinking Water Treatment Methods
+Drinking-Water Treatment Methods

 There are several different drinking water treatment methods and they are organized under two broad categories: point of use devices and point of entry systems.